mmoreiradj/season-link/docs/TAD.md

 ## 3. Mobile application

 The mobile application is developed using React Native.
 It is a cross-platform framework that allows us to develop mobile applications for iOS and Android using a single codebase.
+In combination the Expo framework is used, as it helps with smoothing out many device specific details with a plethora of libraries within its ecosystem.

 It's mainly targeted at candidates, and it allows them to create an account, edit their profile, view job offers, apply to job offers, chat with employers, review companies, etc.

-The code is organized by domain, and we used Redux for state management and api calls.
+The code is organized by domain, and we used the whole Redux Toolkit suite to handle all API calls with automatic caching and state management.
+The documentation is complete, making it easy to get started with it.

+In order to implement the Material UI style, we used the `react-native-paper` library in conjunction with other libraries extending on the first one.

 ### 3.1 How the mobile application consumes the services